-Other Compensation, General Benefits and Perquisites: We provide all employees the opportunity to receive paid healthcare for themselves as well as medical coverage for one pet on a Trupanion subscription, and paid on-site daycare for one child, infants through Pre-K and professional dog walkers for all furry office mates at our Seattle headquarters.
+Other Compensation, General Benefits and Perquisites: We provide all employees the opportunity to receive paid healthcare for themselves.
+We also provide medical coverage for one pet on a Trupanion subscription for employees in North America.
+At our Seattle headquarters, we provide paid on-site daycare for one child (infants through Pre-K) and professional dog walkers for all furry office mates.
 After every five years of service, employees receive a five-week paid sabbatical.
-We also provide a Company-wide broad based retirement 401(k) plan.
+We also provide a Company-wide broad based retirement 401(k) plan for our U.S. employees.
 We do not provide any perquisites to our executives.
+We continue to assess opportunities to enhance benefit offerings to our employees at all locations.